Imburse-Payments/imburse-payments.github.io/pages/getting-started/claiming-a-reward.md

 breadcrumbs: "Getting Started,getting-started"
 ---
 # Claiming a Reward
-Once your customer has chosen a reward you will need to claim and then redeem the reward.
+Once you have created an order and instruction, you can then claim the reward.

 ## Access Requirements
 You will need a Tenant API Key to process a reward.